stormjez/validator-profiles/validators/terravaloper10cpv0r3z2aue92d0h0tlsp6p2etmh7xu4vaa46/README.md

 Blockware Solutions, LLC is a Blockchain as a Service Company and Network Advisory Firm.
 An industry leader in Bitcoin and Cryptocurrency mining services including hardware procurement, mining rig colocation, as well as professional Mining and Staking Pool / Masternode operations.

 ## Contact Us
-The best way to have a quick answer is: Twitter: @BlockwareTeam or Telgram: @Blockware_Solutions
+The best way to have a quick answer is: Twitter: @BlockwareTeam or Telegram: @Blockware_Solutions

 ### Website
 https://www.blockwaresolutions.com/